-On June 29 in Atlanta, people from 54 countries became naturalized U.S. citizens.
-Read on to learn about their stories and what they think makes America exceptional -- part of a series examining American exceptionalism's powerful effect on politics, as well as areas in which other countries lead the way.
+Faces of citizenship – On June 29, 2012, in Atlanta, people from 54 countries became naturalized U.S. citizens.
+Read on to learn about their stories and what they think makes America exceptional.
 Among those naturalized were Denroy 'Peter' Willis of Jamaica, who came to America in 1992 and works at an auto dealership.
 "On the job, all the guys mess with me, joke with me about my speech and how I'm not American," he said.
 "When I go to work tomorrow, they can't say anything anymore.
 I'm an American."

 Faces of citizenship – "America is exceptional in many ways," said Ruth McNerney, a commercial engineer and medical interpreter from Santiago, Chile, "but what it does best is welcoming people from so many cultures, and being able to, with its laws and regulations, make it work with everyone who comes from overseas."

 Faces of citizenship – "Sometimes I remember, this is in my blood," said Eduardo Fraire-Contreras, who is of Mexican and Apache descent.
 "I remember the story of my people, of them fighting for land.
 You love the land you fight for.
 Now, it's my land, too."